Unity of Fields: Actions

 Between October and November 2023, activists affiliated with the group carried out a series of protests and direct actions targeting companies linked to the Israeli defense industry, particularly Elbit Systems, an Israeli defense electronics company.
 On October 12, activists attempted to shut down an Elbit office in Cambridge, Massachusetts, according to Mondoweiss.
 On October 20, a separate protest took place outside General Dynamics in Pittsfield, Massachusetts.
 The company did not comment on its involvement in the war but stated it supported the right to protest.

 On October 25, the group protested Elbit Systems at the Wentworth Institute of Technology.
-Five days later, on October 30, activists vandalized and protested at Elbit's Boston office, stating they had shut down operations.
+On October 30, activists vandalized and protested at Elbit's Boston office, stating they had shut down operations.
 The group reported that nine individuals were arrested by Cambridge police during the protest.
 On November 6, the group released footage showing pro-Palestinian slogans, including "Free Palestine" and "Shut Elbit Down", spray-painted on the Arlington, Virginia office of Elbit Systems.
 It said the site was one of three Elbit locations targeted that night, along with offices in Pennsylvania and Massachusetts.
 Later that month, on November 17, activists blocked entrances to BNY Mellon offices, citing the bank's investments in Elbit.
 Subsequently, the NYPD dispersed the protest and detained 20 people.

-The group condoned the killing of Brian Thompson and the 2025 Capital Jewish Museum shooting, in which two Embassy of Israel staff members were murdered by a man chanting "Free, free Palestine!"

 The group has been accused of encouraging protestors to clash with police and wreak havoc in the streets.

 Merrimack 4

 On November 20, 2023, members of the group targeted an Elbit office in Merrimack, New Hampshire, spray-painting slogans, blocking access, and occupying the roof of the building before being arrested.
 They were arraigned the following day.
 The protest was condemned by both the Democratic and Republican parties.
-The group wrote on X, formerly Twitter, that one was released and the other two had bail set at $20,000.
-The activists were initially charged with Class B felonies by Attorney General of New Hampshire John Formella.
-However, the felony charges were later dropped and the activists pleaded guilty to misdemeanor criminal mischief and criminal trespass.
+The group wrote on X (formerly Twitter) that one was released and the other two had bail set at $20,000.
+The activists were initially charged with Class B felonies by Attorney General of New Hampshire John Formella; however, the felony charges were later dropped and the activists pleaded guilty to misdemeanor criminal mischief and criminal trespass.
 They served 60 days in jail as a result.

 Responses

-In October 2024, Senator Marco Rubio urged the United States Department of Justice to investigate Unity of Fields for domestic terrorism.
+In October 2024, Senator Marco Rubio urged the U.S. Department of Justice to investigate Unity of Fields for domestic terrorism.

+In August 2026, the related UK group Palestine Action was designated by the US as a terrorist organization.